 - Passing an oral and written proficiency exam.

 A student with prior knowledge of Arabic, French, German or Spanish should take a placement examination before registering for a course in that language.
-Placement/proficiency exams in French, German, and Spanish are administered by the Office of Admissions and Orientation; call 313-593-5100.
-Placement/proficiency exams in Arabic are administered by faculty in the Language, Culture, and Communication Department; call 313-593-4778.
-A student wishing to take a proficiency exam in a language not mentioned above or not taught at UM-Dearborn should consult a CASL advisor; call 313-593-5293 for more information and to see if a tester is available.
-A student wishing to waive the foreign language requirement must officially submit a request in writing via a petition form.
+Placement/proficiency exams in Arabic, French, German, and Spanish are scheduled through the Office of Admissions and Orientation; call 313-593-5100.
+A student wishing to take a proficiency exam in a language not mentioned above or not taught at UM-Dearborn should consult a CASL advisor; call 313-593-5293 for more information.
+Proficiency exams for a language other than those taught at UM-Dearborn must be administered at another four-year institution.
+A student wishing to waive the foreign language requirement must officially submit a request via petition.
 Please note that when the requirement is waived, or proficiency is demonstrated by exam, credit will not be awarded for courses not taken.

 What is a Major?

-The College offers the following majors that normally lead to the degree (AB, BGS, or BS) listed.
+The College offers the following majors that normally lead to the degree AB (Bachelor of Arts) or BS (Bachelor of Science) listed.